qleenju/PDPU/README.md

 - A configurable PDPU generator is developed to enable PDPU flexibly supporting various posit data types, dot-product sizes, and alignment widths.

 #### Architecture
-**The following figure presents the architecture of PDPU equipped with a fine-grained 6-stage pipeline.**
+**The architeture of PDPU equipped with a fined-grained 6-stage pipeline is depicted as follows:**

 ![Architecture of the proposed posit dot-product unit](docs/figs/architecture.png)